Text Only Version

 **Maximum Time Frame:

 A student may receive financial aid for attempted credits that do not exceed 150 percent of the published credit hours of the student’s academic program at the University (i.e. if a bachelor’s degree requires 120 credits for completion, the student must complete the program with no more than 180 attempted credit hours).
-This 150 percent rule applies consistently to students who have transferred, changed majors, repeated courses, seek a dual major or a second degree.
-While it also applies to students who come to Eastern to seek a second degree, in such cases, the student’s previous credits applied to the degree and required courses at Eastern will guide the determination of Maximum Time Frame.
+This 150 percent rule applies to students who have transferred, changed majors, repeated courses, seek a dual major or a second degree.
+While it applies to all students in these situations, the student’s current program of study at Eastern, required course credits at Eastern and transfer credits applied to the current program of study will guide the actual determination of Maximum Time Frame.

 - Federal Pell Grant*